CsBigDataHub/spring-boot-spock/README.md

-# Spring Boot Ans Spock
+# Spring Boot And Spock
 I love Spring Boot and Spock.
 This sample project is to show how to take advantages of both frameworks.

 # Spring Boot